 - Once the time is up, let the pressure release naturally for 5-10 minutes, then flip the valve to release the remaining pressure.
 Remove the top carefully.
-Add lime juice, coconut milk and stir to combine.
+Add lime juice and coconut milk and stir to combine.

-- Serve the soup and garnish Thai basil.
+- Serve the soup and garnish with Thai basil.

 Nutrition Information:Yield: 4 Serving Size: 1